 An address API is an application programmatic interface (API) that processes postal addresses.

 There are different kinds of address APIs.
-Some of the more common types of address APIs validate, standardize, or normalize address data.
-Others will look up addresses in official databases (like the USPS address database).
-And still others will look up ZIP Codes or append ZIP codes to other address data.
+Address correction APIs (also referred to as validation or verification APIs) will look up addresses in official address databases and verify, standardize, or normalize the address data.
+ZIP Code APIs will append ZIP codes to other address data.

 In this article we'll discuss the following:

-An address validation (or verification) API will programmatically check to see if an address is contained in an official address database.
-If the adress that is being check is found to exist in the official database, then that address is "valid".
+An address correction (or validation) API will programmatically fix any errors and see if an address is contained in an official address database.
+If the address that is being checked is found to exist in the official database, then that address is "valid".
 The nice thing about using an API to verify addresses is that you can validate a lot of addresses very quickly.
 In fact, SmartyStreets can validate up to 100,000 addresses per second.

 For addresses in the United States, the USPS manages the official address database for the country.
 And, they make all of the information in that database accessible by using an API.
 But, their own API leaves a lot to be desired.